nandorojo/react-native-anchors/README.md

 const ContentToScrollTo = () => <Target name="bottom-content" />
 ```

+#### Props

+- `name` required, unique string that identifies this View to scroll to
+  - it only needs to be unique _within_ a given ScrollView.
+You can reuse names for different scrollables, but I'd avoid doing that.

 ### `useScrollTo`

 A react hook that returns a `scrollTo(name, options?)` function.
 This serves as an alternative to the [`ScrollTo`](#ScrollTo) component.